tompittson/katacoda-scenarios/container-image-good-practice/step1.md

 View the sizes of the different images `docker image ls | grep -E '(nginx|alpine)[ ]+[0-9].*'`{{execute}}

 > The normal nginx image is based on Debian hence the big size difference.
-The alpine image is used as the base image for the nginx alpine variant.
+The alpine image is used as the parent image for the nginx alpine variant.

 ## Inspect the Image